hapax/hapax.github.io/assets/teaching.md

 But as with the blancmange, I think it is more convincing for students to check numerically that the sum converges to $\pi/2$.

-Should rigour be cultivated at the high school level?
+One final propagandistic note: should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is
 helpful: rigour is something like a *safety harness* for mountain climbing.
 From the safer vantage of our hill, we can mention rigour and explain